mheshamm/pokemon/README.md

 npm install

-## 🚀 NOTE : I will add .env to file to repo and not add it to gitigone
+## 🚀 NOTE : I will add .env to file to repo and not add it to gitignore

 ## 🚀 NOTE : i have done a very simple design using css because styling in task not specified so i used css to be easy and quick